-- to ensure that the school is effectively led in the context of the current pandemic - to promote the Christian faith and encourage Christian moral values, principles and understanding, as well as respect for people of different cultures and faiths. - to promote social, cultural, moral and spiritual development, preparing pupils to be responsible citizens - to be an inclusive school where all children are valued, and no child is treated less favourably than another child - to create an interesting and stimulating environment which reflects our values and promotes a real sense of community as well as an individual sense of self-worth - to develop a community of lifelong learners where access to knowledge is an entitlement and achievement recognised - to provide learning experiences that will allow all pupils to develop their thinking and creative skills - to ensure that the 'Every Child Matters' agenda is realised - to realise the potential of each and every pupil.
+- to ensure that the school is effectively led in the context of the current pandemic; - to promote the Christian faith and encourage Christian moral values, principles and understanding, as well as respect for people of different cultures and faiths; - to promote social, cultural, moral and spiritual development, preparing pupils to be responsible citizens; - to be an inclusive school where all children are valued and no child is treated less favourably than another child: - to create an interesting and stimulating environment which reflects our values and promotes a real sense of community as well as an individual sense of self-worth; - to develop a community of lifelong learners where access to knowledge is an entitlement and achievement recognised; - · to provide learning experiences that will allow all pupils to develop their thinking and creative skills; - · to ensure that the 'Every Child Matters' agenda is realised; and - · to realise the potential of each and every pupil.

 The school has also adapted The Magnificent Seven values which all are encouraged to display at the school.
 These are Enjoyment, Thankfulness, Hopes and Dreams, Forgiveness, Honesty, Respect and Kindness.
 The academy seeks to continually improve standards of teaching and learning throughout the school and for the Head Teacher to embed the SLT and to provide a broad, relevant and challenging curriculum for its pupils.

 The school has a comprehensive school improvement plan which is updated annually.
-Areas of improvement are prioritised and action plans developed.
+Areas for improvement are prioritised and action plans developed.
 Action plans include objectives, action to be taken and predicted costs, relevant in-service training, people responsible and success criteria.
 The school undertakes extensive and regular self-evaluation.
 This includes monitoring and evaluation of the pupil progress through assessment, work trawls, learning walks, lesson observation, interviews, objective and target setting and performance management of all staff.
-These have been adapted during the pandemic.
+These have been adapted during the pandemic and a specific finance action plan has been implemented regarding the financial stability and improvement following the severe impact that COVID-19 has had on the school finances.

-The school will continue to offer the wraparound provision offered to parents.
-This provision has proved to be a successful venture for the school.
-The provision covers 38 weeks of the year, where parents are able to drop children from 7.30am and pick up to 6.30pm (these times have been amended due to the ongoing COVID-19 pandemic).
-The school also offers a hot meal in the after school provision which parents can opt into.
+The school reviewed and refined the wraparound provision offered to parents when school returned after the 3rd lock down.
+The provision covers 38 weeks of the year, with fixed drop off and pick up times due to COVID-19.
+The school offers a hot meal provision which parents can opt into.